Culture of Solidarity Fund

 Thriving Regardless.
 Community Support Networks in times of COVID-19 | Almudena Caso Burbano and Carlos BujRead an interview

-We published an information leaflet with short descriptions of the various rounds, some data on the applicants and the leverage of the first two rounds.
+We published an information leaflet with short descriptions of the first two rounds, including some data on the applicants and the leverage.

-We collected some data on where the applicants are based, how they heard about the call, in what sector they work, and whether our objectives of the call were reflecting the needs of applicants.
-You can find some of the outcomes in this fact sheet.
+We collected some data on where the first round applicants are based, how they heard about the call, in what sector they work, and whether our objectives of the call were reflecting the needs of applicants.

 “The fund will support big and small initiatives which grow a European culture of Solidarity, support partners and grantees in a flexible manner in the redesign of their activities in response to the Coronacrisis, support new imaginative ways of sustaining people-to-people contacts and human interaction across European borders in times of travel restrictions and social distancing”, wrote our director in an introductory blog.